JustBobinAround/openai_api/README.md

 - `reqwest`: A simple HTTP client for Rust.
 - `serde`: A framework for serializing and deserializing Rust data structures efficiently.
-- rayon: This is used for parallel processing of the embedding vectors when comparing distances.
+- `rayon`: This is used for parallel processing of the embedding vectors when comparing distances.

 ## Installation